jusstsdk/Insight/README.md

    - [ ] generate personalized certificate

 # Questions
+   - money owed per month instructor?
+   - accept conditions when?
+   - what does the certificate look like? how to create one?
+   - most viewed course vs most popular vs just most reviewed
    - act as if we called pay API is good enough?
+   - view but not open course?
    - who will add the rest of details (adming/instrut/corp)
    - first last names for the other models?
    - What are subtitles